antoncoding/telltide/API.md

 }
 ```

-**Triggers when:** Total withdrawn assets exceed 1M USDC in 2 hours.
+**Triggers when:** Total withdrawn assets exceed 1M tokens in 2 hours on Base.

 **Aggregation Types:**
 - `sum` - Total of all values